deep-cover/deep-cover/README.md

 ## Development

-After checking out the repo, run `bundle` to install dependencies.
+After checking out the repo, run `bundle` then `rake dev:install` to install dependencies.
 Then, run `rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 For detailed analysis: